 If you have an arrhythmia, cardiac ablation may restore a normal heart rhythm.
-The team at South Shore Cardiovascular Associates performs radiofrequency cardiac ablation at their locations in Brandon, Riverview, and Tampa, Florida.
+The team at South Shore Cardiovascular Associates performs radiofrequency cardiac ablation at their locations in Brandon, Riverview, Tampa, and Sun City Center, Florida.
 To find out if radiofrequency cardiac ablation is right for you, call or book an appointment online today.

 Cardiac ablation is a procedure that the team at South Shore Cardiovascular Associates uses to correct irregular heartbeats (arrhythmias).
 This treatment works by preventing abnormal electrical signals from entering your heart or by scarring tissue that triggers or sustains an irregular heartbeat.

 During a cardiac ablation procedure, your provider at South Shore Cardiovascular Associates inserts a long, thin tube (a catheter) into a blood vessel in your thigh.
 They extend the catheter to your heart and use it to deliver targeted radiofrequency (RF) energy.